brettz9/asyouwish/README.md

 6. Allow a means of forking a website which indicated its content could be installed under given licenses (or even if not, could allow client-side forking).
+7. Allow websites to register their own modules for possible inclusion by other sites.

 Some additional intended use cases
 ==================================